andrewjk/tiptap-svelte/README.md

 # tiptap-svelte

+NOTE: This repository is now archived as tiptap 2.0 has [official support for Svelte](https://tiptap.dev/installation/svelte/).

+## About

 This editor is ported from [tiptap](https://tiptap.scrumpy.io), which is based on [Prosemirror](https://prosemirror.net).

 It is *fully extendable* and renderless.
 You can easily add custom nodes as __Svelte components__.